ChilliCream/graphql-platform/README.md

 Welcome to the ChilliCream GraphQL Platform!

 We help you, developers and companies, to leverage your APIs to the next level with GraphQL.
-Strongly-typed schemas that match your APIs a 100%.
+Strongly-typed schemas that match your APIs 100 percent.
 Efficient data fetching that reduces overall cost without extra effort.
 Consumer-friendly, declarative, self documented APIs that support you in your daily work to build powerful UIs effectively.

 Most of our products are open-source and right here in this repository.